jkarlin929/ice-cream-react-full-build/README.md

 Follow the steps I just did in class.

-# Step 4: Working on CRUD functionality
+# Step 4: Working on Create functionality

 Right now, we can view all ice creams and each individual ice cream.
 But what if we wanted to add _more ice cream_ to our incredible app???
 (More ice cream is always a good thing!!)